Top 40 Salesforce SOQL Interview Questions and Answers 2026 — Aggregate Queries, Relationships, Governor Limits & SOSL Explained with Apex Code

 ORDER BY Account.Name ASC

-"I query from Contact, use COUNT(Id) with GROUP BY AccountId, Account.Name, and apply HAVING COUNT(Id) = 2 to filter only Accounts with exactly 2 Contacts — HAVING is used because WHERE cannot filter on aggregated results, it only works on individual record fields before grouping."
+"I query from Contact, use COUNT(Id) with GROUP BY AccountId and Account.Name, and apply HAVING COUNT(Id) = 2 to filter only Accounts with exactly 2 Contacts — HAVING is used because WHERE cannot filter on aggregated results, it only works on individual record fields before grouping."

 Q